strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 ### In This Episode

 We already have some APIs that allow users to customize their characters.
-Since a user should not get access to characters that belong to other users.
-In this episode, we will add user authentication and role-based access control to this project.
+However, a user should not get access to characters that belong to other users.
+With that in mind, we will add user authentication and role-based access control to this project in this episode.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame) for the code of this episode.